Implicit bias produces neural scaling laws in learning curves, from perceptrons to deep networks: Abstract

 \section{Abstract}

-Scaling laws in deep learning — empirical power-law relationships linking model performance to resource growth — have emerged as simple yet striking regularities across architectures, datasets, and tasks.
+Scaling laws in deep learning -- empirical power-law relationships linking model performance to resource growth -- have emerged as simple yet striking regularities across architectures, datasets, and tasks.
 These laws are particularly impactful in guiding the design of state-of-the-art models, since they quantify the benefits of increasing data or model size, and hint at the foundations of interpretability in machine learning.
-However, most studies focus on asymptotic behavior at the end of training or on the optimal training time given the model size.
-In this work, we uncover a richer picture by analyzing the entire training dynamics through the lens of spectral complexity norms.
-We identify two novel dynamical scaling laws that govern how performance evolves during training.
-These laws together recover the well-known test error scaling at convergence, offering a mechanistic explanation of generalization emergence.
+However, most studies focus on asymptotic behavior at the end of training.
+In this work, we describe a richer picture by analyzing the entire training dynamics: we identify two novel \textit{dynamical} scaling laws that govern how performance evolves as function of different norm-based complexity measures.
+Combined, our new laws recover the well-known scaling for test error at convergence.
 Our findings are consistent across CNNs, ResNets, and Vision Transformers trained on MNIST, CIFAR-10 and CIFAR-100.
-Furthermore, we provide analytical support using a solvable model: a single-layer perceptron trained with binary cross-entropy.
-In this setting, we show that the growth of spectral complexity driven by the implicit bias mirrors the generalization behavior observed at fixed norm, allowing us to connect the performance dynamics to classical learning rules in the perceptron.
+Furthermore, we provide analytical support using a single-layer perceptron trained with logistic loss, where we derive the new dynamical scaling laws, and we explain them through the implicit bias induced by gradient-based training.